unicode-org/message-format-wg/exploration/overriding-extending-namespacing.md

 These need to be implemented using values not found in the default registry.

 An additional hope is that a robust ecosystem of function libraries will be created.
-A successful ecosystem will allow users to pick-and-choose or cherry-pick fuctions or options to use in a given development environment.
+A successful ecosystem will allow users to pick-and-choose or cherry-pick functions or options to use in a given development environment.
 Each function, option, or option value extension needs to work as seamlessly as possible with other add-ons and with the built-in functionality.